- Limitations of Liability

 - Dispute Resolution

-- The first thing is a consultation with our team to understand the reasons for writing the terms and conditions and after that set some ground rules for the same before getting it drafted by a professional.
+- Firstly, it is very important to have a consultation with our team, in order to have a better understanding of the reasons for writing the terms and conditions, and after that, it is also essential to set some ground rules for the same before getting it drafted by a professional.

-- Once the drafting of your Terms and Conditions is finalized by between you and our professional team, it is ready to be posted it in a noticeable location.
+- Once the drafting of the Terms and Conditions policy is finalized between you and our professional team, it becomes ready to be posted in a noticeable location.

-- On websites, Terms and Conditions should be accessible through links.
-Many companies post links to the Terms and Conditions throughout their website pages, usually in the footer.
+- The Terms and Conditions policy should be easily accessible through links on websites.
+It is pertinent to note that many companies have posted links to the Terms and Conditions policy usually in the footer.